 4. Located in the proposed Mojave Trails National Monument off Route 66 is Amboy Crater, a 250-foot high volcanic cinder cone with 24 square miles of lava flow beyond it.
 This great night-sky spot was designated as a National Natural Landmark in 1973.

 5. The southern half of Mojave National Preserve offers what many believe is the single best spot to view stars.
 Far enough away from both the Los Angeles and Las Vegas metropolitan areas (and smaller cities), the Hole-in-the-Wall and Black Canyon campgrounds are popular for amateur and professional astronomers who want to spend the weekend camping and staring upwards.
 Also noted are the night skies seen from the Kelso Dunes.

 6. Star parties are occasionally thrown by park rangers at Death Valley National Park, but when none are happening they recommend Borax Works near the busy Furnace Creek area.
-Farther north within the park one should try Scotty's Castle and The Racetrack.
+Farther north within the park one should try Scotty's Castle (expected to reopen no earlier than December 2022) and The Racetrack.